Hilton Head, SC

 Site Leader Description #2

-We may be building houses with Habitat for Humanity, but don’t worry — no previous construction skills are required!
+We will be building houses with Habitat for Humanity, but don’t worry — no previous construction skills are required!
 Be prepared to get a little dirty and learn a lot of new skills.
-Our shifts will start early and can be strenuous, but hard work really pays off when it’s benefitting a fantastic and deserving community like Hilton Head.

 We’ll be working with the Hilton Head chapter of Habitat for Humanity on “Phase 2” of a community of houses on the island.
 This organization builds new homes for families in need, and has constructed over 100 homes in Hilton Head since its establishment in 1990.
 Our shifts will start at 8 AM and likely end around 2 PM.
 We will also have the opportunity to work with The Outside Foundation, a local organization focused on educating children and protecting Hilton Head’s ecosystems.
 In the past, our service for the Outside Foundation included cleanup on smaller outer islands.

-Most days, our volunteering shifts will end at 2 PM, so we’ll have plenty of time to explore the island and surrounding areas.
-This includes swimming, biking, mini-golfing, hiking, boat tours, and even kayaking (courtesy of the Outside Foundation).
+Most volunteering shifts will end at 2 PM, so we’ll have plenty of time to explore the island and surrounding areas.
+This includes swimming, biking, hiking, boat tours, and even kayaking (courtesy of the Outside Foundation).

 Hilton Head Island’s beautiful beaches and unique environment have made it one of America’s most popular vacation destinations.
 However, the region’s booming tourism industry has resulted in huge social and economic disparities between wealthy visitors and native islanders — some of whom have lived in Hilton Head since before the Civil War.
 The expansion of large resorts and gated communities, coupled with the annual dangers of hurricane season, contributes to the community’s ongoing housing crisis.